 Martin Luther King, Jr. Day Writing Awards Fall Speakers Series

 Initiated in 2018, the annual Fall Speaker Series brings to Carnegie Mellon's campus two nationally-recognized authors whose works reflect the goals and values of the Martin Luther King, Jr. Day Writing Awards.
-The writers interact with students in classes and workshops, and they also share their work in readings that are free and open to the public.
+The writers interact with students in classes and small group conversations and share their work in readings that are free and open to the public.

-The 2019 Fall Speakers Series is co-sponsored by the Center for Student Diversity and Inclusion, Dietrich College for Humanities and Social Sciences, English, Modern Languages, Student Affairs, and the Vice-Provost for Education.
+The 2019 Fall Speakers Series was co-sponsored by the Center for Student Diversity and Inclusion, Dietrich College for Humanities and Social Sciences, English, Modern Languages, Student Affairs, and the Vice-Provost for Education.

 Thursday, September 19, 4:30 p.m.